 City highrise buildings.
 The scourge of the modern city.
 Or are they wonderful opportunities?

 The city is one of our biggest threats.
 They threaten our mere existence, because they contribute carbon emissions and worsen climate change.
 This is partly because our massive highrise buildings can use so much energy.
 We do not design these buildings well, and we need to use large amounts of power to condition them for comfort.
 And these days, such buildings have so much glass, their ability to resist extreme weather conditions is quite poor.
+However, there are innovative solutions available to address these challenges, such as glass partition walls.
 Cities and their highrise buildings can collectively create urban heat islands, which in turn increase the need for cooling machinery and the resultant demand for power.

 I’m not making a comment about the highrise building in this picture.
 I haven’t been inside it.